Anderson, ACP, Erica

-Erica began her career as a file clerk and worked diligently to become the lead paralegal on several matters at a firm in Amarillo before finding herself at the Underwood Law Firm.
-In January 2006, she earned her Certified Paralegal status from NALA, and in 2009, received notice that she had achieved the designation of Advanced Certified Paralegal in Trial Practice.
+Erica began her career as a file clerk at MHB in 2003 and continues to work diligently to become the lead paralegal on the matters she works on.
 Erica has given several presentations on ethics, technology, and promoting professionalism, and continues to be active in the community with various charitable and pro bono organizations.

 Michele Boerder is a litigation paralegal in the Dallas office of Morgan Lewis and has 39 years of experience.
 She has a Master's and a Bachelor's degree from the University of North Texas, and has an A.A. from the El Centro College Paralegal Program in 1979.

 She is a Board Certified Paralegal - Civil Trial, Texas Board of Legal Specialization and a Certified Paralegal ("CP" through NALA) as well as a past President of the Paralegal Division, State Bar of Texas and a past President of the Dallas Area Paralegal Association.

 Michele also has served on the State Bar of Texas Paralegal Committee (1991 - 2009), the TBLS Paralegal Civil Trial Commission, NFPA's Paralegal Advanced Competency Exam Standards Committee, and Paralegal Today magazine's editorial review board.